 In the context of student to student sexual offending it is important to remember that staff have a duty of care towards all students involved, including the alleged victim, the child alleged to have engaged in the offence and any other students who may have been affected.

-- support regions and schools to respond to critical incidents and meet their legal obligations and duty of care responsibilities
+- support regions and schools to respond to incidents and to meet their legal obligations and duty of care responsibilities

-- assist principals and senior school staff to manage sexually related incidents in a manner that minimises the adverse impact on the school community
+- assist principals and staff to manage incidents of a concerning sexual nature or those that are serious and concerning in a manner that minimises potential for adverse outcomes

 Most children and young people are likely to engage in some level of age-appropriate sexual behaviour as part of their development.
 Sexual behaviour can present itself along a broad continuum, with research suggesting that only a small number of children and young people develop problem sexual behaviour.